What is good?

 • Decaffeinated Beverages: If you're looking to reduce caffeine intake, opting for decaffeinated versions of your favorite drinks can be a good alternative.

 While it's okay to treat yourself to a soda if you're craving it, being mindful of your overall consumption and considering how certain beverages might affect your menstrual symptoms can help you make choices that support your comfort and well-being during your period.
+For more details, read our blogs in Health Library.

 Please use our advanced nutrient analyzer to evaluate food components.
 Harness this modern tool to make informed dietary choices tailored to your cycle.